UCAS GUIDANCE

 In this section...

 The UCAS application process can be confusing and daunting for some students.
-The purpose of this guide is to help Chiswick School Students navigate the process confidently and with ease.
-At Chiswick School we have created a bespoke guide to support all our students with the entire UCAS application process.
+We have created a guide to help students navigate the process confidently and with ease.
+This document has been made in order to help Chiswick School students all with the entire UCAS application process.
 In it you will find help on how to complete the application form, how to write your personal statement, and other helpful information.
-This should be the first place you look for guidance as it has been made specifically for Chiswick School students.
+This should be the first place to look for guidance as it has been made specifically for Chiswick School students.
 Nevertheless, our UCAS team can be contacted through email if you struggle with any aspect of the application.

-In addition to the guide you will receive expert support to further help you prepare a brilliant application for university.
-The sooner you can get your application together the better as it will enable us to review or submit applications earlier which we deem as providing an advantage to applicants!
-If you are not planning on making an university application (e.g. you wish to do an apprenticeship) could you please contact either Mr. Lewis so we can make sure you have the right help for your future pathway.
+In addition to this guide there will be a number of online presentations to further help you prepare a brilliant application for university.
+Students need to check both their school email and the website for any updates.
+The sooner students can get your application together the better as it will enable us to review or submit applications earlier which we deem as providing an advantage to applicants.
+If you are not planning on making an university application (e.g. you wish to do an apprenticeship) could you please contact the Sixth Form Team so we can make sure you have the right help for your future pathway.

-Throughout the personal statement guide we have favoured giving you as much information and examples as possible as many of you will not have seen one of these before, but it is extremely important that your application is personal to you.
+Throughout the personal statement guide we have favoured giving as much information and examples as possible as many of you will not have seen one of these before, but it is extremely important that your application is personal to you.
+Please do use the examples as inspiration but do not plagiarize any of your application as it will result in that application being deleted.

 Choosing a course and university